 Planning for disaster recovery starts with protecting the end user

 Luehr is an IT Manager at Chicago-based 7 Layer IT Solutions, Inc., which is where he has been providing IT services for private equity firms for more than a decade.
 7 Layer IT provides IT services to 250 private equity firms, working as their clients’ trusted IT consultant and providing high quality technology solutions.

-Luehr currently administers CrashPlan for Small Business for his clients.
-With any new client, Luehr helps the company form their own internal policy around backup, but always recommends CrashPlan for Small Business as a backup tool.
+Luehr currently administers CrashPlan Professional for his clients.
+With any new client, Luehr helps the company form their own internal policy around backup, but always recommends CrashPlan professional as a backup tool.

-“As an IT consultant, I’m happy using CrashPlan for Small Business because each user has an account that the backups are tied to with an overall global admin.”
+“As an IT consultant, I’m happy using CrashPlan professional because each user has an account that the backups are tied to with an overall global admin.”